fatlama/backend-challenge/README.md

 # Backend Challenge
 ## Introduction
-Fat Lama relies heavily on our search in order for users to be able to find the items they need.
+Fat Llama relies heavily on our search in order for users to be able to find the items they need.
 The main two factors in the search are:
 - **Text match**: the user types a word or phrase that they want to find, and the search returns items that match this.
 - **Location**: the user indicates their location (through geolocation or through typing in the location search box) and the search returns items near the user